Brian-W00/MACS30200/README.md

 Chart description:
 Char type: Line graph
 X-axis: Time axis from 2013 to 2018
-Y-axis: Dual-axis, one for sentiment score represent public attitudes, one for unemployment rates Expected results: There is a generally negative correlation between public attitudes and unemployment rates.
+Y-axis: Dual-axis, one for sentiment score representing public attitudes, one for unemployment rates Expected results: There is a generally negative correlation between public attitudes and unemployment rates.
 The public tends to have a negative attitude when facing a bad economic situation with a relatively higher unemployment rate, and there would be a high sentiment score when there is a lower unemployment rate.
 Moreover, for example, in 2015, suppose a significant national event may have led to a temporary drop in sentiment nationwide.
 Still, the unemployment rate did not change significantly due to its short-lived impact.
 2. Expected results of state comparison
-Char description:
+Char Description:
 Char type: Scatterplot sets, one chart per state
 X-axis: Time axis
 Y-axis: Public sentiments and unemployment rates